STOLAS: STOchastic LAttice Simulation of cosmic inflation: Primary statistics

 Note that these slow-roll parameters as well as the Hubble parameter should be understood as functions of the field values $\varphi$ and $\varpi$ at the spatial grid and the time step of interest. $\epsilon_V=\eta_V$ does hold in the quadratic model.

 In the left panel of Fig.~\ref{fig:StatChaotic}, we show the power spectrum $\calP_\zeta$~\eqref{eq: calPz in STOLAS} at the end of the inflation.
 We simulate with $N_L^3=64^3$ points and the coarse-graining scale $\sigma =0.1$.
-The average and the standard error of the power spectrum are estimated with 1000 realisations of the three-dimensional map of curvature perturbation.
+The average and the standard error of the power spectrum are estimated with 1000 realisations of the three-dimensional map of curvature perturbation, though the error bars are too small to distinguish.
 In this plot, the blue points are our simulation results and the black dashed line is the linear-perturbation estimation through the Mukhanov--Sasaki equation.
 As expected from Fig.~\ref{fig: samples of noise maps}, while they are scattered for small wavenumbers, the simulation results are well-consistent with the linear perturbation theory for large-enough wavenumbers $n\gtrsim4$.

 We also show the one-point \ac{PDF} of $\zeta(\bfx)$ in the right panel of Fig.~\ref{fig:StatChaotic}.
 The blue dots show our simulation result and the black dashed line is its Gaussian fitting with the standard deviation $\sigma_\zeta=0.027$ calculated by the data.
 The result is almost Gaussian but one can detect small non-Gaussianity, e.g., in terms of the non-linearity parameter defined by